 Dementia caregivers face a serious challenge when the senior they are caring for is not aware that they are struggling with routine tasks.
 A senior diagnosed with Alzheimer's and anosognosia does not realize that they are impaired, and may react angrily at a caregiver's attempts to assist.

-The AgingCare.com forum is filled with people coming together to share valuable information.
-We’ve compiled some of our users’ best ideas for enabling a dementia patient to participate and contribute in spite of their increasing difficulties.
+The AgingCare.com forum is filled with experienced caregivers coming together to share valuable information and advice.
+We’ve compiled some of their best ideas for enabling a dementia patient to participate and contribute in spite of their increasing difficulties.

 “Let your loved one do what they can.
 If they always balanced the checkbook and paid the bills, and they still believe they are capable of doing so, get a ‘dummy’ set of checks and old bills and let them do these things.
 If they helped with the household chores, let them fold the laundry and put things away, even if you have to do it all over again.
 As their dementia progresses, they will do fewer and fewer things, and what they can do will become more basic.
 Still, let them do what they can unless it poses a safety issue.
 I know it is inconvenient, but I just try to imagine how frustrating it must be for someone like my husband.
 He was so used to doing everything around the house that, when he could no longer do things, he never admitted it.
 Instead, he just said, ‘I’ll do it when I feel stronger.’
 Approach these challenges with an open mind and look for different ways to solve problems.
 It helps if you can think outside the box.” –Grandma1954